princesingh6679/Responsive-E-Commerce-site/README.md

 I Developed this  Responsive E- Commerce website Using HTML , CSS and Bootstrap

 ## UX
-The purpose of the the project is to create a e-commerce app for everyone interested in shopping online.
+The purpose of the the project is to create a e-commerce website for everyone interested in shopping online.
 Layout is simple and clear.
 Project is accesible through all modern browsers on both desktop and mobile devices.
 For build the front-end functionality CSS, HTML and Bootstrap.

 ### Technologies used